 This course is designed to introduce the student to the fundamental skills involved in flatwater and whitewater canoeing.
 The student will be permitted to progress consistent with his or her paddling ability.
 A field trip is required to complete the course.

 Prerequisite: Pass basic swim test.
+Offered: On demand.

 PHED 1216 Beginning Paddling